sushant403/sofutions-sushant/README.md

     And run the console-command in the same directory:
     - php artisan migrate --seed

+3.1.
+Run the following command for storage link to public (logo):
+    - php artisan storage:link

 4. Follow the artisan serve link, generally (http://127.0.0.1:8000)
 5. It will be redirected to '/login' automatically.
 6. Use credentials as provided: